DOI-ONRR/doi-extractives-data/sectors/index.md

 + Oregon (1%)
 + Idaho	(1%)

+For more information on renewable energy, including background on the major types of renewable energy such as biomass, hydropower, geothermal, wind, and solar, visit the [Energy Information Agency](http://www.eia.gov/kids/energy.cfm?page=renewable_home-basics).

 ##Other Products: Non‐fuel Minerals

 Federal lands produce a wide variety of minerals.
 For example, in 2013 it is estimated that about 2.4 million ounces of gold were produced from Federal lands in Nevada (and the average price of gold in 2013 was $1,400 per ounce).
-Non‐fuel mineral production was associated with an estimated value-added of $7.9 billion, estimated economic output of $12.5 billion, and estimated employment of about 45,900 jobs. <span class="credit">U.S. Department of the Interior Economic Report FY 2013 DRAFT</span>
+Non‐fuel mineral production was associated with an estimated value-added of $7.9 billion, estimated economic output of $12.5 billion, and estimated employment of about 45,900 jobs.
+For further information on the economic impact of minerals, please see the [U.S. Department of the Interior Economic Report](http://www.doi.gov/ppa/economic_analysis/economic-report.cfm).

 Some of the most important minerals mined in the U.S. include gold and copper.
 For example, in 2011 the value of nonfuel mineral commodity production for the following 14 mined commodities (in descending order of production value) was greater than $1 billion: gold, stone (crushed), copper, sand and gravel (construction), cement (portland), iron ore (usable shipped), molybdenum concentrates, phosphate rock (marketable), lime, sand and gravel (industrial), salt, zinc, soda ash, and silver.
-They accounted for 90% of the U.S. total production value. <span class="credit">U.S. Geological Survey, U.S. Department of the Interior, 2011 Minerals Yearbook - Statistical Summary.
-NB: the 2012 report should be released by December, update when available.</span>
+They accounted for 90% of the U.S. total production value.

 In terms of location, the value of nonfuel mineral commodity production in the following 21 States, in descending order of production value, was greater than $1 billion in 2011: Nevada, Arizona, Minnesota, Utah, Alaska, Florida, California, Texas, Michigan, Missouri, Wyoming, Colorado, Pennsylvania, Georgia, Montana, New York, Idaho, New Mexico, Virginia, Kansas, and Illinois.
-They accounted for 82% of the U.S. total production. <span class="credit">U.S. Geological Survey, U.S. Department of the Interior, 2011 Minerals Yearbook - Statistical Summary.
-NB: the 2012 report should be released by December, update when available.</span>
+They accounted for 82% of the U.S. total production.

-For detailed information on each mineral commodity, please see the [U.S. Geological Survey  Mineral Commodity Summaries](http://minerals.usgs.gov/minerals/pubs/mcs/2014/mcs2014.pdf) (pdf).
-Each chapter provides information on events, trends, and issues for each mineral commodity as well as discussions and tabular presentations on domestic industry structure, government programs, tariffs, 5-year salient statistics, and world production and resources.
-More than 90 individual minerals and materials are covered by two-page synopses.
+For more statistics on mineral and material industries, visit the [U.S. Geological Survey Minerals Yearbook](http://minerals.usgs.gov/minerals/pubs/myb.html).
+This and similar summary information is available in its [Statistical Summary](http://minerals.usgs.gov/minerals/pubs/commodity/statistical_summary/index.html#myb).

 ###Significant Events, Trends, and Issues